 Entering a Tag

-To start entering a tag, you can use the menu Note > Make Tag, and then type the tag.
+To start entering a tag, on Mac you can use the menu Note > Make Tag, and then type the tag.
+On iOS you can make use of the bar above the on screen keyboard.
 The tag can contain letters, digits, and symbols, but no spaces, commas or periods.
 To complete the tag, simply enter a character that doesn’t belong in a tag, such as a space, or move the cursor elsewhere.

-There is also support for creating tags with a textual shortcut: you can type the hash symbol (#) followed by the tag.
+There is also support for creating tags with a textual shortcut: you can type the hash symbol (#) followed by the tag, e.g.

 Editing an Existing Tag

-To edit an existing tag, simply click inside of the tag text, and start typing.
+To edit an existing tag, simply click or tap inside of the tag to trigger a popover that allows you to edit the tag.

 Most tags are simple labels, but it is possible to use parameters within tags.
 For example, you could use the tag colored with different parameters for each color.
 So one piece of text might contain the tag colored(red), and another colored(green).